CompendiumLabs/oneping/README.md

 ## Command Line

-You can call the `oneping` module directly and use the following subcommands:
+You can call `oneping` directly or as a module with `python -m oneping` and use the following subcommands:

 - `reply`: get a single response from the LLM
 - `stream`: stream a response from the LLM